 “A taste for the beautiful is most cultivated out of doors” Henry David Thoreau

 Conservationism and environmentalism are important issues we have been discussing in our homeschool geography studies.
-Conservationism in America can be traced back more than a hundred years.
+Conservationism in America can be traced back to more than a hundred years.
 “The writer Henry David Thoreau was one of the first widely known advocates for preserving nature so that future generations could enjoy untouched, wild spaces.” – North Star Geography.

-During the Civil War Yosemite Valley was protected by the state of California.
+During the Civil War, Yosemite Valley was protected by the state of California.
 In 1872 President Grant made Yellowstone America’s first national park.
 In 1916 the National Park Service was officially formed with the goal of protecting the parks for the enjoyment of future generations.

 Today hundreds of spaces across the United States have been recognized for their scenic, scientific, and historical value.
 The National Park System designates these places as national parks, monuments, preserves, memorials, historic sites, seashores, and battlefield parks.